Autos

 absolutely essential for proper emissions control, good fuel economy and

 performance.
-A 50/50 mixture of water
+A 50/50 mixture of water and

-if the cap is open.
+the cap is open.
 But as long as the system is sealed and holds pressure, a

 radiator cap rated at 15 psi will increase the boiling temperature of a 50/50